cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/preferences.rst

    * - ``400 BAD REQUEST``
      - The JSON body has an invalid format
    * - ``404 NOT FOUND``
-     - The entity for which preferences are being set was not found
+     - The entityType for which preferences are being set was not found

 Get Preferences